 Pictographs (painted on rock surfaces) and petroglyphs (carved or pecked into the rock surface) depict human-like figures, animals, and other shapes and forms.
 Anthropomorphic (human-like) figures usually have trapezoidal shaped bodies with arms, legs and fingers.
 The figures are often elaborately decorated with headdresses, ear bobs, necklaces, clothing items and facial expressions.
 A wide variety of zoomorphic (animal-like) figures exist, including bighorn sheep, deer, dogs, birds, snakes and lizards.
-Abstract designs, geometric shapes and handprints are also common.
+Abstract designs, geometric shapes, and handprints are also common.
 Designs may have recorded religious or mythological events, migrations, hunting trips, resource locations, travel routes, celestial information and other important knowledge.

 The Fremont moved in small groups, as clans, medicinal societies, or co-residence groups encountering other people and residing with them for periods of time.
 Gradually these groups merged and dispersed, repeating this process continually in a practice known as residential cycling.
 This reshuffling continued for thousands of years and coalesced into today's tribal groups.
 Oral traditions associate the Fremont Culture with the Hopi, Zuni, and Paiute.
 What is now Capitol Reef is also part of the historic Ute territory.
 Navajo oral traditions link them to this area as well.